danfayal/GenesisESP_Modem/README.md

 - An ESP32 board or similar board that has internet connection and can use the Arduino IDE;
 - A Mega Drive/Sega Genesis with cartridge slot or SD card slot and with two controller ports;
+- You need a intermediate to advanced knowledge in C and C++, regarding the use of SGDK and programming ESP32 boards;
 - A reprogrammable Mega Drive/Sega Genesis cartridge (to insert the ROM) or an Everdrive (much simpler, of course).

+I will not teach how to compile a ROM using SGDK.
+I suggest going to the SGDK repository or searching for several videos that teach how to compile a ROM.

 I will leave the compiled ROM available for download here.
-To test the project, put the ROM on your Everdrive, make the connections of the ESP32 with the game console, and then just wait.
+To test the project, put the ROM on your Everdrive, make the connections of the ESP32 with the game console, and then just wait to see the messages.

 # DOES IT WORK ON EMULATORS?